mwickert/scikit-dsp-comm/README.md

 [![Docs](https://readthedocs.org/projects/scikit-dsp-comm/badge/?version=latest)](http://scikit-dsp-comm.readthedocs.io/en/latest/?badge=latest)

 ### New RTL-SDR streaming added!
 Feature story at the end of the readme.
+The docs have been failing to build since mid July as result of trying to include a Jupyter notebook example of an RTLSDR streaming example.
+Hopefully this will be resolved very soon.

 ## Background